jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![SearchInstaller](img/SearchInstaller.jpg)

 3. If you are prompted to update the Visual Studio Installer before proceeding, click Update to perform the update.
-4. In the Visual Studio Installer page that opens, expand the More menu
+5. In the Visual Studio Installer page that opens, expand the More menu for Visual Studio Community 2017.

 ### Step 2: xxx